mattriopelle233/Project4/README.md

-# Project3
+# Project4

 # Java Version Information

 This repository contains information about the Java version used to build this project.

-The project 2 file we will be using is directly from Bruce Montgomery, all credit for the project 2 code present in this goes to him.
+The original outline for the code is credited to Prof Montgomery.
+All future updates have been original (since project 2).

 #Team Members

 Matt Riopelle
 David Banda
+Mark Haley

 ## Version